NewsUKArchive/fructose/README.md

   - Fructose App
   - Fructose Test Utils

-You need to use both to create and run a fructose test.
+You need to use both parts to create and run a fructose test.

-The App component is a React component that sits within an index.ios.js/index.android.js and forms the basis for your test application.
-It uses a websocket to listen for commands to load in a new component.
+The App component is a React component that sits within index.ios.js/index.android.js and forms the basis for your test application.
+It uses a websocket to listen for commands to tell the app to load in a new component.

-The Test Utils enable your tests to load components inside the fructose app.
+The Test Utils enables your tests to command the app to load your custom components.

 Once loaded, your functional tests will run and be able to interrogate and assert on the component.

 ## Getting Started